AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/HeartBeat.md

 ```

 ## Output:
-   - Displays the heart rate in beats per minute (bpm) on the LCD.
+   - Displays the heart rate in beats per minute (bpm) on the LCD or Serial Monitor.
    - If no pulse is detected, it shows "No pulse".

 ## Connections: